kylerbrown/mpvid/README.md

 ==========

 Create a video from a series of matplotlib figures.
 Currently supports only POSIX compliant systems (Mac, Linux).
-Windows support is planed.
+Windows support is planned.

 Requirements
 ==